 |

-| CENTRE OF VILLAGE Bee Hive Pub on left and Jack Pallet's cottage on right. |
+CENTRE OF VILLAGE Bee Hive Pub on left and Jack Pallet's cottage on right. |

 |

-| DES at Aston book signing surrounded by pictures that are in it. |
+DES at Aston book signing surrounded by pictures that appear in the book. |

 WELCOME TO ASTON!